smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 In return for providing the service of generating a random number, oracles are paid in [**LINK**](../link-token-contracts/).
 The contract that requests the randomness must pay for the service during the request.

-LINK conforms to the ERC-677 token standard which is an extension of ERC-20.
+LINK conforms to the ERC-677 token standard, which is an extension of ERC-20.
 This standard is what enables data to be encoded in token transfers.
 This is integral to the Request and Receive cycle.
 [Click here](https://github.com/ethereum/EIPs/issues/677) to learn more about ERC-677.

 Smart contracts have all the capabilities that wallets have in that they are able to own and interact with tokens.
 The contract that requests randomness from Chainlink VRF must have a LINK balance greater than or equal to the cost to make the request in order to pay and fulfill the service.